noris-network/calltest/README.rst

 This program connects to an Asterisk server and performs call tests, i.e. it causes one channel to call another and verifies that the call worked.

-There's also a small JSON server built in that reports on the results and which can be used to trigger a test.
+CallTest implements a small JSON server.
+You can use it with your favorite monitoring system to check test results, or to manually trigger a test from some web site or via ``curl``.

+This package is a work in progress.
+Some planned features are not yet implemented.
+Also, this README needs to be expanded and split up.
+Volunteers welcome.

 Configuration
 =============